Kentico/xperience-by-kentico-algolia/examples/DancingGoat/README.md

 This command generates code files for content types with the `DancingGoat` namespace under the `./Models/WebPage` directory.

-You can of course adapt these example for use in projects with a different folder structure by modifying the `location` parameter accordingly.
+You can adapt these examples for use in projects with a different folder structure by modifying the `location` parameter accordingly.